robintrayler/astroBayes_manuscript/README.md

 The code, installation instructions, and user guide for the `{astroBayes}` `R` package can be found at [github.com/robintrayler/astroBayes](https://github.com/robintrayler/astroBayes).

 ## File Structure
-Below is a breakdown of the files and R scripts in this repository.
+The breakdown of the files and R scripts in this repository is below.
 If you would like to reproduce the tests in the manuscript run the scripts in the `./R/` directory *in the order listed* below.

 ## **🚨WARNING🚨**
 These scripts are designed to be run in parallel on a fairly powerful desktop computer or cluster. **Otherwise, they will take several days or weeks to complete and will generate approximately 1 terabyte of results files**.
 It is not recommended to run them on a personal laptop.